S0ULZXHeRo/Waterfox-FlexSidebar/README.md

 ├── sidebar-pin.uc.js    # Listens for Alt + , hotkey and toggles the [sidebar-pinned] state
 └── README.md            # Documentation and setup instructions
 ```

 ---

+## 🐛 Known Issues

+* **Browser Addon Themes:** Enabling any custom Firefox or Waterfox browser theme (or add-on theme) turns the sidebar/icon rail transparent.
+The functionality and shortcuts remain fully operational, but visual background alignment breaks.
+It is recommended to use standard/default themes.

+---

 ## 🤝 Notes & Disclaimer